 10 a.m. – 5 p.m.

 Extended hours on Wednesdays only until 8 p.m.

 The 7,500-square-foot Model Railroad Garden: Landmarks of America exhibition features trains running on 1,600 feet of track.
 The garden-scale trains are 1/29th the size of life-size trains.
 Train and garden enthusiasts, young and old, return year after year for the delightful sights and sounds of the miniature trains traversing high and low through tunnels, across bridges, and around buildings.

 10 a.m. to 5 p.m. daily, weather permitting

 The Butterflies & Blooms exhibition is a butterfly exhibition where visitors can immerse themselves in a habitat filled with hundreds of live butterflies.
 This exhibition is filled with species native to South America, Asia, North America, and Africa, as well as those native to Illinois.
-For the 2015 season, the 2,800-square-foot white mesh enclosure is located on the Annex Road, as you head out from the Visitor Center to McDonald Woods.
+The 2,800-square-foot white mesh enclosure is located on the Annex Road, as you head out from the Visitor Center to McDonald Woods.